trim02/loginPassword/README.md

 ## Usage

 Once installed and configured, the plugin will prompt players to enter a password upon connecting to the server.
 Depending on the configuration, players may only need to authenticate once.
-Administrators can manage permissions using LuckPerms to grant or revoke bypass permissions.
+Administrators can manage permissions using LuckPerms or another permissions plugin to grant or revoke bypass permissions.

 ## Contributing